This Is How Much Prediction Markets Made On Presidential Election

 Biden's chances declined from 61 percent from Tuesday to 40 percent on Wednesday, 4th November.
 However, as per Betfair, the projected result vindicated the betting markets.

-A New Zealand-based prediction market PredictIt put Biden at 68 cents to Trump’s 39 cents on November 2nd.
-But all the permutations changed as the counting progressed in various states in the country.

 Before the election, Biden was the favored candidate in betting.
 He was considered to have a roughly 66 percent chance of winning.
 Yet, the odds for a Biden victory on the betting market were much lower than what pollsters had predicted.

 The decentralized betting platforms like Polymarket, YieldWars, and Augur saw hastened trading volume growth leading to the presidential election, the cryptocurrency news website The Block has reported.

 Polymarket has benefited from the US election, with its election-related markets receiving over $3.5 million in trading volume.
 Polymarket’s ‘Will Trump win the 2020 US presidential election?’ had over $2.8 million worth of bets placed, with each bet costing less than a dollar.
 YieldWars has attracted over $50,000 in bets.

 While Augur has seen massive betting, reporting $8.6 million in total election volume and $4.75 million in open interest, a cryptocurrency publication Cointelegraph has noted.

 During the voting week, close to $16 million worth of TRUMP tokens were traded on FTX whereas, BIDEN tokens pushed nearly $6 million.
 FTX’s TRUMPWIN and TRUMPLOSE bettings also drove $10 million in combined volume.